BrandonTsai/cloud-native-cookbook/1_GOLang/_posts/2021-09-24-Kubectl_plugin.md

-In this blog, I will show to how to work wwith kubernetes resource via Go client we are going to implement a kubectl plug which will scan the vuls of the images of the pods running on the namespace
+In this blog, I will show to how to work with kubernetes resource via Go client we are going to implement a kubectl plug which will scan the vuls of the images of the pods running on the namespace